 On Sept 5/07, The Australia-United States Treaty on Defense Trade Cooperation was signed by Australian Prime Minister John Howard and US President George W. Bush.
 The USA and Canada have had a special agreement for several decades, designed to remove many defense export restrictions on US-Canadian industrial cooperation.
 In June 2007, Britain and the USA also agreed to a treaty framework.

 The new agreements with Britain and Australia were not fully defined when signed, however, and full implementation is a long and complicated process.
-Over 4 years later, it’s still ongoing.
-This article explains the issues with the current system, the intent of the treaty, and the steps involved on the way to implementing it.
-The latest step is Australian legislation:
+This article explains the issues with the current system, the intent of the treaty, and the steps involved on the way to finally implementing it in May 2013.